Achille Giroux: Biography

 His father, Étienne Jean Giroux, was a wigmaker and his mother, Marie-Louise Maillard came from a family of bakers.
-After his primary education in Alençon, he attended the Cavalry School in Saumur.
+After his primary education in Alençon, he attended the Saumur Cavalry School.
 It was there that he received his first drawing lessons, combined with some elements of lithography.
 Eventually, his parents allowed him to go to Paris to pursue his interests.

 There, he became a student of Michel Martin Drolling.
 Although human models were presented to him, his most enthusiastically produced drawings continued to involve horses.
 He also became more adept at lithography; to the point that, despite his youth, a major publisher, Victor Delarue (fl.1835-1870), hired him to create illustrations for a course on equine anatomy.
 In pursuit of this, he would make daily visits to the École nationale vétérinaire d'Alfort to study and make sketches of the dissected horses there.
 With the proceeds from this contract, he made a tour of France.
 While travelling in Normandy, he paid a visit to the Haras national du Pin, France's oldest stud farm.
 He would return there throughout his short life for inspiration.

 His first exhibition at the Salon came in 1840.
 By 1843, he was presenting several works at each session and was attracting customers from England as well as rural France.
 Nevertheless, he was not financially successful and remained in debt.